swillasnomads/Blog/content/posts/May21-28_NZ_N1.md

 {{< figure src="/img/May21-28/will_gollum.jpg" >}}
 &nbsp;

-We spend a bit more time driving around the park, hoping to get a glimpse of Mount Doom, since the clouds the previous day hadn’t allowed us to see it.
+We spent a bit more time driving around the park, hoping to get a glimpse of Mount Doom, since the clouds the previous day hadn’t allowed us to see it.

 And just as we were completing our mini walk to Gollum’s Pool, and heading back for lunch we glimpsed the volcano in all its glory.